cocoon2wong/Project-Jocker/README.md

    git submodule update --init --recursive
    ```

-   Or you can just download them from [here](https://github.com/cocoon2wong/Project-Luna), re-name the folder as `dataset_original`, and then put them in the folder of this repository.
+   Or you can just download them from [here](https://github.com/cocoon2wong/Project-Luna), then re-name the folder as `dataset_original` and put it into the repository root path.

 2. You need to process these original dataset files so that they are in a format that our code can read and process.
    You can run the following lines to process the `ETH-UCY`, `SDD`, and `SDD_pedestrian` (a sub-dataset from SDD that only contains `"Pedestrian"` agents) dataset files: